Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Dark Electroweak Phase Transition

 \subsection{Results}

 We begin our search for a strong dark electroweak phase transition at a parameter point given by Table~\ref{table:resultsparam1}.
-This corresponds to the parameter selection from the original paper that we considered in Section \ref{sec:model}, but with $z_1$ and $z_2$ each increased by a factor of two to account for an erratum in Ref.~\cite{Lonsdale:2018xwd}.
-These values provide a good starting point as they satisfy all conditions from Section \ref{sec:model}, producing an asymmetric symmetry breaking minimum with $v = 246$ GeV and $w = 7276$ GeV.
-We also note that we initially assume $\Phi_2$ and $\Phi_1$ to have identical Yukawa couplings, setting $y_2^h = 1$ when calculating the field-dependent fermion masses.
+This corresponds to the parameter selection from the original paper that we considered in Sec.~\ref{sec:model}, but with $z_1$ and $z_2$ each increased by a factor of two to account for an erratum in Ref.~\cite{Lonsdale:2018xwd}.
+These values provide a good starting point as they satisfy all conditions from Sec.~\ref{sec:model}, producing an asymmetric symmetry breaking minimum with $v = 246$ GeV and $w = 7276$ GeV.
+We also note that we set $y_2^h = 1$ and do not change this throughout the search.
+This is due to considerations from Section~\ref{sec:asym}, where we require $\mathcal{O}(1)$ dark Yukawa couplings to generate a sufficient asymmetry.

 The phase transition at this parameter point is second-order.
 In the following sections, we alter these parameters to find regions of parameter space in which the dark electroweak phase transition is strongly first-order.
-We identify a number of qualitatively different regions for which this is possible, guided by considerations from Section~\ref{sec:asym} in which extra requirements are placed on the VEVs and particle masses of the scalar sector to ensure the feasibility of certain portal interactions.
+We identify a number of qualitatively different regions for which this is possible, guided by considerations from Sec.~\ref{sec:asym} in which extra requirements are placed on the VEVs and particle masses of the scalar sector to ensure the feasibility of certain portal interactions.